MusicOnline/Botto/README.md

 ## Contributing

 Contributions are always welcomed.
-Please note that I used the black formatter to format my code, with its default line length limit of 88 columns.
+Please note that I use the black formatter to format my code, with its default line length limit of 88 columns.
 You may also open issues on the issue tracker.